Applied Data Services & Use Cases

 Pricing & Scoping Service Level: Reference

-- Understand pricing components and scoping options
+- Understand pricing components and common scoping variables

 - Align scope to internal cadence and operational requirements